JankGaming/jankbot-modules/README.md

 ## Installing Modules

+As of Jankbot 2.1.0, modules can be installed via `npm`.

+To install a module, just do `npm install jankbot-MODULENAME` in the root level Jankbot directory.

+Currently, the following JankDota Jankbot modules can be installed from npm:

+* `jankbot-quotes`

+Others soon to follow.

-To install a module for Jankbot, move the entire directory for the module you wish to install into the `bot_modules` directory in your Jankbot.
+To install a legacy module for Jankbot, move the entire directory for the module you wish to install into the `bot_modules` directory in your Jankbot.
 The next time you run Jankbot, it will be discovered at startup and loaded up into Jankbot.